-For the lab, I am trying something new in order to keep costs as low as possible.
-Your lab manual will be available on Catalyst for no charge.
-You can print them out or view them electronically.
-It is your responsibility to have access to the lab manual.
+I try to keep costs as low as possible so your labs will be available on Catalyst for no charge.
+You can print them out or view them electronically via your tablet or laptop.
+I HIGHLY SUGGEST not using your smart phone to view them unless you want to squint a lot.
+Phone screens are too small!!!

 I am well aware that finances may be very tough for some of you.
-This is why I do a custom version of the textbook, which is cheaper than the full textbook.
-This is also why I am providing the lab manual for you.
-All the field trips are no charge, and I actually use some of my own money as well as department money (hopefully!) to pay for the camping fees.
+This is why I do a custom version of the textbook which is cheaper than the full textbook.
+This is also why I am providing the labs for you for no cost.
+All the field trips are no charge, and I actually use some of my own money as well as department money to pay for the camping fees.
 If there are ever financial concerns, please do not hesitate to talk to me, as I was a "starving student" myself once!
 I will come up with alternatives for you!